Lab 4 Solutions

 - Execution of

-static sigset_t waitForAvailableWorker() { sigset_t existing, additions; sigemptyset(&additions); sigaddset(&additions, SIGCHLD); sigprocmask(SIG_BLOCK, &additions, &existing); while (numWorkersAvailable == 0) sigsuspend(&existing); return existing; } static size_t getAvailableWorker() { sigset_t existing = waitForAvailableWorker(); size_t i; for (i = 0; !workers[i].available; i++); assert(i < workers.size()); numWorkersAvailable--; workers[i].available = false; sigprocmask(SIG_SETMASK, &existing, NULL); // restore original block set return i; }
+static sigset_t waitForAvailableWorker() { sigset_t existing, additions; sigemptyset(&additions); sigaddset(&additions, SIGCHLD); sigprocmask(SIG_BLOCK, &additions, &existing); while (numWorkersAvailable == 0) sigsuspend(&existing); return existing; } static size_t getAvailableWorker() { sigset_t existing = waitForAvailableWorker(); size_t i; for (i = 0; !workers[i].available; i++); assert(i < workers.size()); numWorkersAvailable--; workers[i].available = false; sigprocmask(SIG_SETMASK, &existing, NULL); // restore original block set return i; }- Assuming no signals are blocked at the time

 Problem 2: Threading Short Answer Questions